NomanJafri/Flask_Blog/README.md

 # Flask_Blog

-A fully functional flask application for multi user blog posts with authentication
+A fully functional flask application for multi-user blog posts with authentication